 Ideally, you should meet with the BenU pre-health Professions advisor starting spring of your freshman year to make sure that you are on track to finish your academic requirements in a timely fashion and that you have appropriate community and clinical involvement.

-The Assciation of American Colleges of Medicine (AAMC) provides a wealth of information, tips, guides and recommendations about applying to medical school.
-Visit them here.
+The Assciation of American Medical Colleges (AAMC) provides a wealth of information, tips, guides and recommendations about applying to medical school.

-The CASPer test is an online assessment tool designed to evaluate key personal and professional characteristics that make for successful students and graduates.
+The CASPer (Computer-Based Assessment for Sampling Personal Characteristics) test is an online assessment tool designed to evaluate key personal and professional characteristics that make for successful students and graduates.
 Medical schools are increasingly requiring this test as part of your secondary application.
 For additional information, please visit the CASPer website.